-Starting in 2014, The UPS Foundation’s and UPS’s long-time partnership with Gavi draws on the company’s deep expertise in healthcare supply chain management.
+Starting in 2014, The UPS Foundation’s and UPS’s long-time partnership with Gavi draws on the company’s deep expertise in health care supply chain management.
 Since that time, UPS has provided funding and technical expertise aimed at establishing reliable cold chain networks, expanding last-mile delivery of vaccines, broadening the pool of trained supply chain managers in priority countries and spearheading innovation.

-In July 2018, with the support of the Ugandan government and Minister of Health, UPS and Gavi developed a pilot last mile vaccine delivery network in three districts around Kampala, Uganda, serving three million people and focused on improving the percentage of Ugandan children who receive childhood vaccines.
+In July 2018, with the support of the Ugandan Government and Minister of Health, UPS and Gavi developed a pilot last-mile vaccine delivery network in three districts around Kampala, Uganda, serving three million people and focused on improving the percentage of Ugandan children who receive childhood vaccines.

-At the Global Vaccine Summit in June 2020, the UPS Foundation, and Gavi, the Vaccine Alliance, announced a commitment of USD 3 million in new Funding and in-kind logistics support spanning two years.
+At the Global Vaccine Summit in June 2020, the UPS Foundation and Gavi, the Vaccine Alliance, announced a commitment of US$ 3 million in new Funding and in-kind logistics support spanning two years.
 The new support will enable Gavi to continue to strengthen supply chain networks that deliver life-saving vaccines to children in the world’s poorest countries and expand coverage of essential childhood vaccines with the mission of eliminating childhood deaths from avoidable diseases.

-Note: Proceeds are funds made available to Gavi from donor contributions and commitments, either through cash payments made to Gavi, through frontloading via the capital markets of a future donor commitment to IFFIm, or through AMC funds released to Gavi via the World Bank.
+Proceeds are funds made available to Gavi from donor contributions and commitments, either through cash payments made to Gavi, through frontloading via the capital markets of a future donor commitment to IFFIm, or through AMC funds released to Gavi via the World Bank.
 IFFIm proceeds are allocated over five-year periods coinciding with Gavi’s strategic periods.
 Proceeds for the current and future strategic periods are indicative until the end of each period and could be revised following changes in market conditions (interest rates or foreign exchange rates), the signing of new pledge(s) and/or changes in IFFIm’s disbursement profile.

 Click on Direct, IFFIm, AMC or Matching Fund in the above key to toggle their data on the graph, click again to show the data